markjfisher/fujinet-nio/docs/network_device_protocol.md

 - `Info()` MAY return `Ok` before any body data is readable.
 - `Read()` MAY return `NotReady` even after `Info()` succeeds.
 - Hosts MUST treat both commands as independently retryable.

+### TCP scheme behavior

+For the TCP scheme:

+- HTTP-specific fields (httpStatus, contentLength) are not meaningful and are reported as absent.
+- Connection state and stream status are exposed via pseudo-headers in the headers block.

+Implementations MAY include the following headers:

+- X-FujiNet-Scheme: tcp
+- X-FujiNet-Remote: host:port
+- X-FujiNet-Connecting: 0|1
+- X-FujiNet-Connected: 0|1
+- X-FujiNet-PeerClosed: 0|1
+- X-FujiNet-RxAvailable: <bytes currently buffered>
+- X-FujiNet-ReadCursor: <current stream read offset>
+- X-FujiNet-WriteCursor: <current stream write offset>
+- X-FujiNet-LastError: <platform errno value or 0>

+These headers allow TCP connection state to be queried without breaking v1 compatibility.

+See docs/network_device_tcp.md for authoritative TCP definitions.

 ---